 CVE-2026-45251

-A race condition exists in the FreeBSD kernel where a file descriptor can be closed while a thread is blocked in a poll(2) or select(2) call.
+A use-after-free vulnerability in the FreeBSD kernel occurs when a file descriptor is closed while a thread is blocked in a poll(2) or select(2) system call.

 Executive summary